 Fortunately, there are ways to avoid this.
 Modern social lending platforms like Pigeon 🐣 set you up with a promissory note, send payment reminders on your behalf, and keep track of any desired loan documentation you need.
 This eases the financial burden for your loved ones without sacrificing your own mental health.

 Social lending platforms like Pigeon, have the power to transform the state of lending to others around the world - especially in the US.
 Of the 41% of Americans who recently lent money to a loved one, about a quarter regretted giving the loan because of one key reason: bad communication.
 With the right tools, knowledge, and resources overcoming these pains are easy to avoid.

-Examples of What Giving Out Loans to Others Looks Like
+Examples of What Giving a Loan to Others Looks Like

 Here’s an example of an ideal financial situation between friends:

 Jad agrees to lend $15,000 to his close friend Julian.
 It’s a decent sum of money for Jad, but he feels comfortable lending the money with an official loan agreement in place.
 Julian will use the money to renovate his new community artist studio in Berkeley, California. 🎨 The friends set up a contract that states the terms of the loan, including a lump sum payment to be repaid over the course of 15 months starting three months after payment.
 Jad also adds a 3% interest rate to make the loan work for him.
 Thanks in part to a promissory note with set terms, Julian pays on time every month and the loan goes smoothly.

 Here’s an example of a not-so-ideal personal loan situation between family members, and how it could have gone better: